Tessa Biddington

 Tessa Biddington, (born 1954 in Pinner, north-west London) is a British poet.

 Life

 Biddington works as a freelance trainer, raising awareness about domestic violence.
 She began writing in 1996.
-Her poetry has appeared in The New Welsh Review.
+Her poetry has appeared in New Welsh Review.
 In 2002, FAW! commissioned local poets Tessa Biddington and Keith Morgan; this work was featured on Forest of Dean Community Radio and performed at the Cheltenham Literature Festival.